The Cookie Banner Becomes the Consent Machine

 Cookie banners teach the wrong lesson if they make institutions believe that data extraction becomes legitimate once a user has clicked through a noisy screen.
 The lesson should be the opposite.
 If consent requires a complex banner to explain what is happening, the system may already be too complex for individual consent to bear the whole burden.

-This is where the cookie banner connects to model-mediated knowledge.
+This is where the cookie banner connects to AI training opt-outs, memory and personalization, data minimization, and agent permissions.
 The banner governs entry into a hidden processing environment.
 The user sees a surface; the system performs classification, transmission, retention, inference, and optimization behind it.
 AI makes that hidden environment more consequential because it can summarize, generate, predict, personalize, and act.

 The Governance Standard